Susa Young Gates: Women and the priesthood

-Shirts' thesis also describes how Gates resolved her questions about the churches gender separation regarding the priesthood.
+Shirts' thesis also describes how Gates resolved her questions about the church's gender separation regarding the priesthood.
 Shirts reports that Gates spoke with Joseph F. Smith, her long-time friend and church leader, about her concerns.
 Gates later wrote about some of her interactions with Smith and how they affected her conclusions about the status of women in the church and the female relationship to the priesthood.
 Gates recorded some specifics of what Smith said, but her main conclusion from their conversations was that the gender hierarchy based on gender difference was natural and of divine creation.
 Gates reported that she did not find that conclusion offensive.
 Gates wrote, "in regard to woman's relationship to the priesthood I was perfectly satisfied -nay more- womanhood was glorified for me."
 Gates later explained that she viewed the female privilege of motherhood as a "spiritual parallel to priesthood."
 Gates promoted her conclusion and advocated for women to be submissive to male leaders and to focus on their work in the home.
 Shirts argues in her thesis that Gates promotion of this idea greatly affected the gender roles in the church.
 During her time in leadership positions in the church and affiliated institutions, Gates explained multiple times that "women do not hold the Priesthood."

-Personal Life
+Personal life

 Marriage and children

 Gates most likely began being courted by different men when she was fourteen.
 Gates' father had an active role in the courtships of his children and would often interview the young men who came to visit his daughters and strongly encouraged his daughters to not associate with people who were not members of the LDS Church.